LyWangPX/Reinforcement-Learning-2nd-Edition-by-Sutton-Exercise-Solutions/README.md

 # Solutions of Reinforcement Learning 2nd Edition ([Original Book](https://www.amazon.co.jp/exec/obidos/ASIN/0262039249/hatena-blog-22/) by Richard S. Sutton,Andrew G. Barto)

 ## Right now I have not yet finished the rest of Chapter 12.
 Due to many learners' requests, I will continue working on the solution but please wait for further notification.
-I plan to finish it in Feburary.
+I plan to finish it in March.

 ## I had some issue from original author but I dont care any more.
 This project will be finished.
 But I have to warn: